PATIENT FROM SHRINERS HOSPITALS FOR CHILDREN – CANADA TO BE HONOURED AT THE 2022 TIM HORTONS NHL HERITAGE CLASSIC

-Montréal, March 11, 2022 (GLOBE NEWSWIRE) -- Justin Di Nino, 14 years old, will be the special guest of the match between the Toronto Maple Leafs and the Buffalo Sabers at the Tim Horton Heritage Classic in Hamilton, Ontario, on March 13.
+Montréal, March 12, 2022 (GLOBE NEWSWIRE) -- Montreal, March 12, 2022 - Justin Di Nino, 14 years old, will be the special guest of the match between the Toronto Maple Leafs and the Buffalo Sabers at the Tim Horton Heritage Classic in Hamilton, Ontario, on March 13.
 Our young patient lives with a rare genetic disease, osteogenesis imperfecta (OI) or “brittle bone disease”.

 “Can you imagine how much I'm looking forward to this game after two years of the pandemic?
 I am a huge Maple Leafs fan.
 I have met some players of my favorite team on several occasions before!
 The NHL and Shriners Hospitals for Children – Canada could not give me a better gift! “, Justin has exclaimed excitedly.